 TGax Editor: Change the paragraphs below of this subclause as follows (#FIX):

-(#576)The HE Duration Based RTS Threshold field allows an HE AP to manage RTS/CTS usage by the associated HE STAs.
-The value is specified as an unsigned integer, in units of 32 us.
-The value 0 indicates that RTS/CTS must be used for all the data transmit sequences.
-The value 1023 indicates that this feature is disabled.
+(#576)The HE Duration Based RTS Threshold field enables an HE AP to manage RTS/CTS usage by HE non-AP STAs that are associated to it.
+The HE Duration Based RTS Threshold field contains the Duration Based RTS Threshold in units of 32 us, which enables the use of RTS/CTS except for the values 0 and 1023.
+The value 0 indicates that RTS/CTS must be used for all frame exchanges.
+The value 1023 indicates that HE duration-based RTS is disabled.

 10.3.1 General